bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 .......
 ```

-You will see all the content you could lookup in the GUI app scroll by in your Terminal.
-If you scroll up you will see the information of the applications installed.
+You will see all the content you could look up in the System Information app scroll by in your Terminal.
+If you scroll up you will see the information about the applications installed.
 That's the only thing we are interested in so can we reduce the output.
 Let's check the available properties.

 ```bash
 system_profiler --help